Ease Of Use

 The Free Trial?

-If you’re going to fork over your hard-earned money for a subscription service, you need to make sure it’s worth it.
+If you’re going to fork over your hard-earned money for a Kindle Unlimited subscription, you need to make sure it’s worth it.
 One of the best ways to make the right purchasing decision is to take advantage of a free trial.
-So, do they offer users access to a free trial?
+So, do they offer users a free trial?

 Yes, you can try Kindle Unlimited free of charge for 30 days.
 It’s the perfect way to give this platform a spin before you make any financial commitments.
 Just make sure to cancel your subscription before the trial is over if you don’t want to continue.